 Dec.
 12, 2019: DSW has launched a pop-up shop run by its charitable arm, DSW Gives, where customers won’t be able to buy anything.
 Instead, they’re encouraged to donate gently used or lightly worn shoes and contribute funds, which will go toward the needs of impoverished families.
 Each day the store is open, DSW will also provide special events and activations.
-The pop-up runs from 10 a.m. to 7 p.m. through Dec.
-15. It is located on 498 Broome Street.
+The pop-up runs 10 a.m.–7 p.m. through Dec.
+15. It is located at 498 Broome Street.

 Dec.
 12, 2019: Sneaker brand Koio is on a learning curve.
 The company has partnered with a public school in the Harlem neighborhood of New York for today’s launch of the Koio x P.S.
 149 Sojourner Truth style.
 Developed as a result of a school-wide art contest, the sneaker features a glistening, iridescent python-effect, textured upper and rose gold metallic outsole.
-All 600 students in the school, from kindergarten to 8th grade, sketched their dream sneakers based on Koio silhouettes.
+Kindergarten to 8th grad students at the school sketched their dream sneakers based on Koio silhouettes.
 Judged by a group of past collaborators along with Koio’s founders, the winner was 8th grader Shazia Rahman.
 Profit from the limited-edition sneaker will be donated to the school to help fund a kiln.
 Priced at $248, the sneakers will be available at Koio.com as well as its New York store in SoHo.

 Dec.
 11, 2019: New Balance Foundation has announced it’s reached a milestone of $100 million in total grants to nonprofits.
 From an initial $31,000 grant-making investment in 1981, the foundation’s contributions have grown to provide millions in funding to develop high-impact, long-term, sustainable initiatives that enrich the lives of children, their families and their communities.
 “The New Balance Foundation is one way we live our values, which is the basis of everything we do,” said Anne Davis, managing trustee of the foundation.
 “I am proud of the hard work and dedication of our company associates that have enabled the foundation to grow over time and share our business success with communities around us.”